How to create a perfect home-office desk

 “Dining tables today are very stylish and well designed and affordable,” Hansen says.
 “They also offer a huge amount of surface area to work and to have others gather to meet.
 They are the perfect work surface for today.”

-Convert small closets or built-in bookshelves to create an office alcove.
+Convert small closets or built-in bookshelves to create an office alcove

-“Sometimes finding a space to work only requires looking at spaces that aren’t used in your home—hall closets, built-in bookshelves, or extra spaces and nooks in a lager room,” Hansen says.
+“Sometimes finding a space to work only requires looking at spaces that aren’t used in your home—hall closets, built-in bookshelves, or extra spaces and nooks in a larger room,” Hansen says.
 These areas can be the foundation for an amazing workspace if you put a little thought and energy into decorating them.

 Let your room do double duty

-Use a rarely-used formal dining room or guest bedroom to double as an office.
-“There are some really beautiful ways to integrate a work space into these rooms that doesn’t’ scream ‘office,'” Hansen says.
+Use a rarely used formal dining room or guest bedroom to double as an office.
+“There are some really beautiful ways to integrate a work space into these rooms that doesn’t scream ‘office,'” Hansen says.
 “Keep files in a rolling cart and accessories in beautiful decorative boxes to allow you to transform the space quickly and with ease.”

-Use non-traditional accessories to hold your everyday essentials.
+Use nontraditional accessories to hold your everyday essentials

 “I use small studio pottery bowls to hold paperclips—which I use constantly,” Hansen says.
 “I’m also obsessed with sophisticated bathroom tumbler cups to hold pencils and pens.
 I love how bookends can showcase the constant stream of books I buy that both inspire and educate me.”

-Terrazzo Lidded Storage Canister, $17 and CB2 Swoop Black Marble Bookends, $60
+Terrazzo Lidded Storage Canister, $17, and CB2 Swoop Black Marble Bookends, $60

-Find a big decorative box to hold all the miscellaneous items you need.
+Find a big decorative box to hold all the miscellaneous items you need

 And don’t be afraid to leave it right out on your desktop.
-“The box is like your treasure trove and can have everything from tape, to a mini stapler to cards and pen refills,” Hansen says.
+“The box is like your treasure trove and can have everything from tape to a mini stapler to cards and pen refills,” Hansen says.
 Pro tip: Keep the lid easy to lift or open, since you will be using it often.
+12-Inch Fawn Bone-Inlay Storage Box, $105

-Use a filing system.
+Use a filing system

 Just like an out-of-control inbox screams anxiety, disheveled papers all over your desk can cause undue stress.
 So invest in a filing box.
 “This is a gorgeous acrylic file box you can leave anywhere and not sweat it,” Hansen says.
+Russell + Hazel File Box, $60

-Don’t forget the basics.
+Don’t forget the basics

-The Allex Acissors from Kanso scissors are beautiful—but more importantly, they function beautifully, too.
+The Allex Scissors from Kanso are beautiful—but more importantly, they function beautifully, too.
 Make sure you can say the same thing for everything from your stapler to your pens, too.
 “Invest in the everyday items you use in your office,” Hansen advises.
-“There are so many well designed product out there, each one should bring you joy.”
+“There are so many well-designed products out there, each one should bring you joy.”
+Allex Scissors by Kanso, $30

 Fast Company may receive revenue for some links to products on our site.